-The second offense: The account holder will be charged a \$100 fine from their salary (transfer out of account if paid outside of U.S. Missions) and a second letter will be sent by the department to the account holder by certified mail with notification to the district superintendent and missions director.
+Second offense: The account holder will be charged a \$100 fine from their allowance (transfer out of account if paid outside of U.S. Missions) and a second letter will be sent by the department to the account holder by certified mail with notification to the district superintendent and missions director.

-The third offense: The senior director will present the documentation of noncompliance to USMEC for their review of termination for not following the policies as agreed to in the Memorandum of Understanding.
+Third offense: The senior director will present the documentation of noncompliance to USMEC for their review of termination for not following the policies as agreed to in the Memorandum of Understanding.